Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 Respected people with a common vocabulary, working full-time in a flat hierarchy of teams founded on the numbers 5, 15 and 150, also in the light of Conway’s law, with the right specialist competence, and understanding the Cynefin™ framework and Conway’s law, that iteratively and in parallel if needed, interact freely and end to end over the whole organisation in as short chains of interactions as possible, giving them the necessary broad competence to also directly take care of organisational problems as well as do continual improvements, and therefore be able to efficiently and effectively solve, by also exploring in close collaboration with the customer and end user to gain new knowledge, activities with interdependencies, fully planned and under control, to be able to build the system product or service, incrementally if possible, always with the appropriate architecture under control and responsibility and always with timely Integration Events with verification and validation depending on context, to get just-in-time feedback, where also the long-term critical line, activities, interdependencies and Integration Events are fully under control, and visualised as well, to achieve the purpose.

 Splendid, right.
-So, for any organisation we build, we need to follow the above organisational definition, made from today’s science, in order to make our organisation both cohesive and coherent in any part of it, as well as on the total of it, to make it awesome.
+So, for any organisation we build, we need to follow the above organisational definition, built on currently known science, in order to make our organisation both cohesive and coherent in any part of it, as well as on the total of it, to make it awesome.

 As you can see there is nothing about, trust, mindset, values or culture.
 Isn’t that important, you think?
 Yes, of course it is, but they are the outcome from the interactions between the people within our organisation.
 It is the same regarding quality that is an outcome from the organisation and is nothing we can wish for, or set a goal for and then try to close the gap to.
 This means that putting up the cultural values on the walls won’t help.
 And since the interactions are done between our people, the culture cannot be found inside the walls either.
 But you think, we can find the culture at the breakfast table, eating strategy for breakfast.
 Sorry, not even there.
 It is the absence of organisational changes in a “bad” organisation, that can deteriorate any strategy.
 If one of the parts in the strategy’s aim is to change the culture, without changing the organisation so that the interactions can change, culture won’t change.
 The Hawthorne effect , that people change under observation, can give some short-term positive effects for easy tasks, but for complex tasks the effect is negative.
 That is why too much transparency can hamper innovations, since innovation means experimentation, which means many fails and no one that may fail, wants management to observe that.
 That is 101 anthropology.